jleverenz/tictactoe-clojure/README.md

-# tictactoe
+# tictactoe-clojure

-A Clojure library designed to ... well, that part is up to you.
+A tic-tac-toe game w/ console UI -- used as a learning exercise for Clojure.

 ## Usage

-FIXME
+Run the app with:

+   make

 ## License

-Copyright Â© 2012 FIXME
+Copyright © 2012

 Distributed under the Eclipse Public License, the same as Clojure.